DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 UK ENIC can provide a [statement of comparability](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) to applicants showing how their academic and professional qualifications compare to the English equivalents.

+### Alternative roles in school

+DfE encourages schools to employ Ukrainian teachers and prospective teachers as teaching assistants if a qualified teacher role isn't appropriate.
+This experience can then count towards an application for [assessment only QTS](#assessment-only-qts).

 ### Safeguarding

 Schools must adopt robust recruitment procedures preventing overseas applicants who are unsuitable to work with children from securing a role in school.